himaster/himaster/README.md

 across AWS and GCP, consistently enhancing system reliability and performance.
 Built a full delivery cycle with high test coverage, detailed analytics, and CI/CD.

-As a DevOps Lead with over a decade of hands-on experience, I’m passionate about driving technical excellence and fostering team growth.
+As a DevOps Tech Lead with over a decade of hands-on experience, I’m passionate about driving technical excellence and fostering team growth.
 Skilled in orchestrating high-performance cloud environments using GCP, AWS, Kubernetes, Terraform, and IaC, I specialize in transforming infrastructures for scalability and resilience.